 All exhibits preceded by the original tags of “<TYPE>EX-##” are encapsulated in the parsed files as:

 - All exhibits preceded by the original tags of “<TYPE>EX-##” are encapsulated in the parsed files as:

 Each raw text file downloaded from EDGAR is parsed using the following sequence.

-- Remove ASCII-Encoded segments – All document segment <TYPE> tags of GRAPHIC, ZIP, EXCEL and PDF are deleted from the file.
+- Remove ASCII-Encoded segments – All document segment <TYPE> tags of GRAPHIC, ZIP, EXCEL, JSON, and PDF are deleted from the file.
 ASCII-encoding is a means of converting binary-type files into standard ASCII characters to facilitate transfer across various hardware platforms.
 A relatively small graphic can create a substantial ASCII segment.
 Filings containing multiple graphics can be orders of magnitude larger than those containing only textual information.

 - Remove <DIV>, <TR>, <TD>, and <FONT> tags – Although we require some HTML information for subsequent parsing, the files are so large (and processed as a single string) that, for processing efficiency, we initially simply strip out some of the formatting HTML.